1

 「秦之所害莫如楚,楚彊則秦弱,秦彊則楚弱,其勢不兩立。 故為大王計,莫如從親以孤秦。 大王不從[親],秦必起兩軍,一軍出武關,一軍下黔中,則鄢郢動矣。

-'None whom Qin harms compares to Chu.
+'None among Qin's targets matters more than Chu.
 If Chu is strong, then Qin is weak; if Qin is strong, then Chu is weak.
 Their power cannot coexist.
-Therefore in planning for Your Majesty, nothing is better than forming a close alliance to isolate Qin.
-If Your Majesty does not form a close alliance, Qin will certainly raise two armies—one army emerging from Wu Pass, one army descending through Qianzhong—then Yan and Ying will be shaken.
+Therefore, in planning for Your Majesty, nothing is better than forming a close alliance to isolate Qin.
+If Your Majesty does not join the close alliance, Qin will certainly raise two armies—one army emerging from Wu Pass, one army descending through Qianzhong—then Yan and Ying will be shaken.

 32